top of page

 How well does Submitit work?

-Since our inception, Submitit has helped get 65.8% of our stories or essays accepted for publication by literary journals.
+Since our inception, Submitit has helped get 61.4% of our stories, essays, and poems accepted for publication by literary journals.
 Yes, you read that right.
-Nearly two-thirds of the stories or essays we submit find their way into high-quality literary journals.
+Nearly two-thirds of the pieces we submit find their way into high-quality literary journals.
 Here are the details.

 Do you have a list of recent acceptances?

 Well, as it happens, we do!
-You can see our Testimonials & Publishings page for a selection of testimonials and recently published stories and essays.
+You can see our Testimonials & Publishings page for a selection of testimonials and recently published stories, essays, and poems.
 The proof is in the pudding, as they say.

 How much do you charge for your services?